 Flexibility in the workplace means quickly adapting to changing circumstances and expectations.
-The concept of workplace flexibility isn’t exactly new—but it’s more important than ever before.
-With the COVID-19 crisis, flexible work trends are on the rise as employees and employers alike learn to roll with the punches.
+The concept of workplace flexibility isn’t exactly new—but it’s much more prominent than before.
+In the post-pandemic world, flexible work trends have become the new norm as employees and employers alike learn to roll with the punches.

 Fortunately, these changes are in an organization’s best interest.
 Studies from Global Workplace Analytics show that adopting flexible policies can lead to big wins, ranging from improved employee satisfaction, reduced attrition, and increased productivity.
 Here, we’ll explore how to create a flexible workplace and an agile workforce ready to tackle any challenge.

 Workplace flexibility is a strategy that can be adopted by both employees and employers.
 For employees, flexibility in the workplace may mean modifying their approach to different tasks and assignments.
 For employers, creating a flexible workplace means making an effort to accommodate the specific needs of each employee.

 There is a strong correlation between flexibility and productivity.
 Employees with the autonomy and freedom they need to get their work done are more productive, more creative, and more satisfied.